-Dawn Davis is a U.S. Army Veteran and a graduate of Oregon State University.
+Dawn Hietala is a U.S. Army Veteran and a graduate of Oregon State University.
 She started her law enforcement career with the Linn County Sheriff’s Office as a Civil Deputy, and soon moved on to the Albany Police Department where she recently retired after 25 years.
 Dawn was a patrol supervisor for twelve years, but in 2004 chose a career of investigation over supervision.
 She spent the last eleven years as a detective.
 She is a Certified Forensic Computer Examiner, receiving her training at the Federal Law Enforcement Training Center in Glynco, Georgia, and with the International Association of Computer Investigative Specialists (IACIS).
 Dawn also specialized in Fire and Arson Investigation and attended the National Fire Academy in Emmitsburg, Maryland.

 Dawn was awarded Officer of the Year by Albany Police Department in 2011, Investigator of the Year by the International Association of Arson Investigators in 2011, and the Distinguished Service Award by the Oregon Police Officer’s Association in 2014.